ehernandezvilla/ehernandezvilla.github.io/README.md

 ![MyPage](https://raw.githubusercontent.com/ehernandezvilla/ehernandezvilla.github.io/main/assets/images/home_.png.jpg)
 ## Overview

 This is my personal website as a Startup/Business Enthusiast Developer.
-The website serves as a portfolio and a brief biography, showcasing Edu's skills, experience, and educational background.
+The website serves as a portfolio and a brief biography, showcasing some of my main skills, experience, and educational background.

 ## Features

 ### About Me

-- A brief introduction about Edu's passion for technology and business.
+- A brief introduction about my passion for technology and business.
 - Experience with startups like Easy Taxi, Viapool, SWVL, and Cabify.
 - Current work on Bakslash, a startup aimed at bridging the gap between technology and small businesses.